mindsharelabs/mthumb/README.md

 Project Goals
 =======

 Like many WordPress developers we've been making use of the old TimThumb script for years.
 It works well and offers features not yet available in other projects, like BFI_Thumb (although that does look like a promising start).
-However, we've still got a lot of sites that we are supporting that require some of TimThumb's mre advancced features like crop positioning.
+However, we've still got a lot of sites that we are supporting that require some of TimThumb's more advanced features like crop positioning and filters.

  So we decided to create a leaner, meaner, MUCH MORE SECURE fork of TimThumb.
 To that end we've foregone full backward compatibility with the old TimThumb code.
 Here are the major changes: